wavesplatform/docs.wavesplatform/docs/en/blockchain/token/readme.md

 ## Tokens of Other Blockchains

 A token issued on another blockchain cannot be used directly on the Waves blockchain.
-However, it is possible to issue a new token on the Waves blockchain, representing the original one, and deploy a gateway that pegs the two tokens 1:1.
+A new token representing the original one can be issued on the Waves blockchain, and a gateway that pegs the two tokens 1:1 can be deployed.
 For example, gateway for a
 [ERC20](https://docs.ethhub.io/guides/a-straightforward-guide-erc20-tokens/) token can be created using the [Waves-ERC20-Gateway](https://github.com/PyWaves/Waves-ERC20-Gateway) framework.